History of the Jacksonville Jaguars: Urban Meyer era: 2021

-Doug Pederson era: 2022–present
+Doug Pederson era: 2022–2024

 On February 3, 2022, Doug Pederson, the former head coach of the Philadelphia Eagles, was hired to become the next head coach of the Jaguars.
 Pederson is the seventh permanent head coach and ninth overall head coach in franchise history.
 The Jaguars struggled at the beginning of the 2022 season but improved dramatically by winning the last five games and advancing to the 2022–23 NFL playoffs.

-The Jaguars faced the Los Angeles Chargers in the Wildcard playoff on January 14, 2023.
-In the first half, the Jaguars were down 0-27 with 5 turnovers.
-However, the Jaguars made a surprise comeback in the second half beating the Chargers 30-31 and advanced to the AFC Divisional Round.
+The Jaguars faced the Los Angeles Chargers in the Wild Card playoff game on January 14, 2023.
+In the first half, the Jaguars were down 27–0 with five turnovers.
+However, the Jaguars made a surprise comeback in the second half beating the Chargers 31–30 and advanced to the AFC Divisional Round.
 The Jaguars win in the second half marked the third largest comeback in NFL postseason history.
+Their season would end the following week with a 27–20 loss to the eventual Super Bowl LVII champion Kansas City Chiefs in the Divisional round.